IDEMSInternational/open-app-builder/documentation/docs/developers/building-and-deploying-to-ios.md

 9. Now build the app to a target simulator to test functionality.
 10. When ready to upload the app to App Store Connect, set the target as "Any iOS device (arm64)", and go to `Product > Archive`.
     ![](./images/xcode-target.png)
 11. The process of "archiving" converts your application into the format required to upload it to the App Store.
 Select "Distribute App" to publish the app to App Store Connect.
 You will still be able to test the app through TestFlight once it is uploaded before submitting to Apple for review.
-Choose the options to automatically manage signing and generate a cetrtificate.
+Choose the options to automatically manage signing and generate a certificate.
 Click "Upload", and once the process is complete, the app will be available for management through [App Store Connect](https://appstoreconnect.apple.com/apps).

 ### Subsequent builds